S2-group/EMSE-2023-ros-offloading-tradeoffs-rep-pkg/README.md

 The repository consists of three main directories:
 - **figures**: bar chart figures in *pdf* format created as outputs of data analysis.
 All figures in this direcotory are imported in the thesis paper, where they are thoroughly explained;
 - **raw_data**: raw outputs of the experiments in *csv* format.
-The entire content of this direcotory is the direct output of the experiment conducted via the Robot Runner experiment orchestration tool;
+The entire content of this direcotory is the direct output of the experiment conducted via the Robot Runner experiment orchestration tool.
+For tool configuration and further details, the reader is referred to [this](https://github.com/minana96/robot-runner) GitHub repository;
 - **statistical_tests**: R project containing the source code of R markdown notebooks in *Rmd* format, along with the HTML visualisation of the notebooks in
 *nb.html* format.
 Notebooks document the complete data analysis process and the R source code used for statistical analysis.
 The analysis is conducted with R version 4.1.1 on Ubuntu 18.04.5.